 Required Documents For Shipping A Vehicle To Fiji

-- invoice receipt showing total price paid and date of purchase
+- invoice receipt showing the total price paid and date of purchase.

-- Registration papers or Certificate of Permanent Export (UK), Certificate of Title (USA), or De-registration Certificate (Japan).(create check list and and include other countries)
+- Registration papers or Certificate of Permanent Export (UK), Certificate of Title (USA), or De-registration Certificate (Japan).(create checklist and include other countries)

 After Customs clearance, the vehicle should be presented to a Lands Transport Authority (LTA) agent for inspection and a compliance audit for certification for registration.
 You will need to produce the following documents for LTA registration purposes:

 - a copy of the bill of lading.